mltframework/mlt_web/plugins/ConsumerXml.md

 title: File
 description:
 The name of a file in which to store the XML.
-If the value does not contain a period (to start an extension), then the value is interpreted as the name of a propery in which to store the XML.
+If the value does not contain a period (to start an extension), then the value is interpreted as the name of a property in which to store the XML.
 This makes it easy for an application to use the consumer to serialize a service network and retrieve the XML in-memory.
 type: string
 readonly: no
 required: no